joelsalazarnet/morning-brew/README.md

 * Ensure that you have a stable internet connection.
 * YouTube API quotas may apply.
-* This script will only add the 10 most recent videos per channel.
+* This script will only add the specified number of most recent videos per channel.
+* The `deletePlaylist()` function relies on the playlist ID being stored in user properties.
+If the script has not been run to create a playlist, or if the user properties have been cleared, the delete function will not delete a playlist.
+* Triggers are subject to Google Apps Script's execution time limits.
+* The `deletePlaylist` trigger is set to run at 11 PM to midnight in Lima, Peru time (GMT-05:00).
+Adjust the time zone if necessary.